lizzybrooks/pixelsProject/README.md

 ### Stage 1: Prototyping
 1) Choose a prompt from the list of brainstorms (yours or someone else's) and "solve" it in the simplest way possible.
 Use a single image (or video) for testing.
 Make the desired effect happen.
+Try it in a couple of ways.

 ### Stage 2: Program Implementation
 1) Read about object-oriented program design (resources will be provided).